irinrudko/rsschool-cv/cv.md

 ## Hard skills
 * Basic knowledge of HTML5, CSS3, ES6
 * git and terminal basics
-* Experienced in working with Visual Studio Code and Photoshop
+* Experienced in working with Visual Studio Code and Figma

 ## Code examples
 A task example from my video course on [itgid](http://itgid.info/).